This post may contain affiliate links. Read policies

 This tutorial is similar to the above typography tutorial.
 The only difference is we will create a custom shape layer instead of adding a text layer to the project.
 Follow step 1 from above and tutorial and…

-STEP 1: Select the ‘Shape Tool’ and choose any shape that you want to use.
+STEP 1: Select the ‘Shape Tool’ and choose any shape that you want.
 I’m using a Pentagon shape as the base layer.
 You can choose any other shape or PNG Image that you want.

 STEP 2: Just like step 2 in the above section, go to File – Place Linked and bring your texture layer over the shape.
 Make sure it covers the shape from all sides.

-STEP 3: Hold your magic wand and press the shortcut that we just tried.
+STEP 3: Hold your magic wand and press the shortcut that we just did.
 That’s how we do it in Hogwarts!

 Sometimes, you want to have only one layer.
 Let me show you how you can have the same effect with layer masks.